 - Ask your employees what they would like – make them part of the decision process

-- Set an example of positive energy – the Debbie downer disposition is contagious
+- Set an example of positive energy and praise others when you see them reflecting the same positivity

 - Provide feedback in real-time, not just during annual reviews – use annual reviews for goal setting and accomplishment recap